Dalbergia stevensonii: Wood

 Dalbergia stevensonii is known for its colorful wood.
 There is a clear border between sapwood and heartwood and distinct light and dark bands that form beautiful tree rings.
 The color of the surface is greyish and in the middle of the tree, it is pinkish or purple-brown.
 The wood is very heavy and durable; dry wood weighs on average 960 kg per cubic meter.

 Dalbergia stevensonii is regarded as a good material for musical instruments.
 It is used for making the bars of marimbas and xylophones.
 Due to its high density and toughness, it is a better choice than Brazilian rosewood.
 It is widely used in guitars, furniture, banjos, and sculptures.
 In Asia, it is used to make furniture and veneer.
 In Belize, it used to make small items such as bowls and woodcarvings.

 Global market

 Global demand for Dalbergia stevensonii is high and increasing.
 Since the tree is rare in the wild and does not grow very large, and only the inner heartwood is considered commercially valuable, wood production is very limited, adding to its value.
 It is used as a substitute for Brazilian rosewood, and the decreased trade volume of that species has also increased the demand for Dalbergia stevensonii.

-Dalbergia stevensonii is exported from Guatemala mainly to Japan, El Salvador, the USA, Germany, Belize and the Netherlands.
+Dalbergia stevensonii is exported from Guatemala mainly to Japan, El Salvador, the US, Germany, Belize and the Netherlands.

 As in the early 20th century, logging is a main economic activity in Belize.
 Belize banned the export of Dalbergia stevensonii in 1992 except for finished or half-finished products.
 In 1996, legislation was changed to allow the export of logs.
 The increased accessibility of its habitat and the decline in stocks of other rosewoods could lead to increasing logging of the species.